Why Choose The Cochran Firm in Philadelphia for Your Premises Liability Claim?

 We are not afraid to go to trial.
 If the settlement offer is significantly less than what we believe you deserve, we will likely recommend filing a lawsuit and proceeding to trial.
 While there are many things to consider before deciding to advance with litigation in a premises liability lawsuit, we have been practicing law long enough to know that we must be prepared to go to trial to protect your rights when you deserve a full and fair settlement.

 We are not afraid of defense attorneys.
 The property owner and their insurance company will hire a team of defense attorneys to fight your claim, and they will almost always file a motion for summary judgment to dismiss your case as the first order of business.
 We will present a strong case each step of the way, and we will be prepared to fight back against the defense’s legal team.

 If you have been injured on someone else’s property, don’t suffer any longer.
 Contact an experienced Philadelphia premises liability lawyer today to help you determine the damages you may be entitled to by calling 800-969-4400.

 How Can Our Philadelphia Premises Liability Lawyers Help Right Now?

 If you’ve been injured on someone else’s property, our premises liability attorneys can help get your claim on the right path today in the following ways:

-Medical Treatment: Medical treatment is one of the most important things to take care of immediately after an accident.
+- Medical Treatment: Medical treatment is one of the most important things to take care of immediately after an accident.
 Bill collectors will try to pressure you into paying medical bills before you are fully recovered.
-We will put a freeze on all harassing collection actions while you get the treatment you need.
+Our Philadelphia Personal Injury Lawyers will put a freeze on all harassing collection actions while you get the treatment you need.